AGENTSJ/Hand_Writing_Replicator/README.md

 # Capital_Hand_Writing_Replicator

-The project aims to recognize handwritten images containing capital English letters from user input, followed by storing them in a dedicated database.
+The project aims to recognize handwritten images containing all English letters and digits  from user input, followed by storing them in a dedicated database.
 Upon the user's request for the conversion of an English paragraph, the application seamlessly transforms the input string into the user's distinctive handwriting.
 This ensures a personalized and refined experience for users seeking a unique representation of their text in a handwritten format.

+## models trained on emnist data set with OVA(One versus Rest) Classification technique

 ## Install requirements